Nazca/DragonStory/src/doc/html.md

 ## `index.html`

+index.html was renamed to index.php and has had the css, js, and html from the stellar template melded in with it.
+404.html has so far not been worked on.

 ### The `no-js` Class

 The `no-js` class is provided in order to allow you to more easily and